Facebook to investigate whether anti-Indigenous slur should be added to hate speech guidelines | CBC News

 Facebook is investigating whether a racial and gendered slur against Indigenous women should be added to its list of words that constitute hate speech.

-Rhiannon Babyn attacked the store's owner, calling her a "white b---h," and received a subsequent temporary ban from the platform.
+Rhiannon Babyn attacked the store's owner, calling her a "white bi--h," and received a subsequent temporary ban from the platform.

 Store staff began attacking Indigenous women who criticized the brand's name by calling them #YouDamnSq--w.
 The staff members' accounts did not appear to have been suspended.